Akasho09/sem7/Data Mining/Unit 3/readme.md

 - Support :
     - Fraction of Support count .
 - Lift = s(A union B)/ s(A).s(B).
+- Lift measures how much more likely A and B occur together compared to if they were independent.

 - ✅ Frequent Itemsets
     - Itemset whose support is greater than minSup(user defined).